JB-Kubo/MiniProjects-/README.md

 # MiniProjects-
-fast & oriented Mini Projects with intresting topics. reported in  Jupiter Notebooks using Python,SQL , Machine Learning Models and Visualssation Libraries.
+fast & oriented Mini Projects with intresting topics. reported in  Jupiter Notebooks using Python,SQL , Machine Learning Models, visualized with seaborn and matplotlib or Tableau